hiagosilverio/redbath/README.md

 **Windows 8x** or above
 Tested in 8.1 plataform but we assume that windows 10 run it too..

+Batch knowledge, to create new custom scripts at custom folder.. not necessary to run standard scripts.
 ## Built With

 * [Batch](https://docs.microsoft.com/pt-br/windows-server/administration/windows-commands/windows-commands) - The main script language